 Junior Library Guild selection!
-Pre-order at your local bookstore or via Amazon, IndieBound, or HarperCollins.
-Also available via international shipping from Australasian retailers (e.g. Wheelers Books; Dymocks; Booktopia).
-Publication date: August 21, 2018.
+Find it in your local bookstore; via Amazon, IndieBound, or HarperCollins; or via shipping from Australasian retailers (e.g. UBS; Whitcoulls; Wheelers Books; Dymocks; Booktopia).

 From the acclaimed author of The Mechanical Mind of John Coggin comes a funny, heartfelt, rip-roaring puzzle box of an adventure about grit, guts, and gold.